This presentation shed light over the present use of marine protected areas as a tool in Norwegian management of fisheries and aquaculture.

 Furthermore, part of the year, control and surveillance systems are established in some areas, and during that time, more specific regulations and area based management measures may also apply.

-The Norwegian Parliament, Stortinget, has by plenary decisions of 25 February 2003 and 15 May 2007 decided to establish a network of 52 National Salmon Rivers (NSR) and 29 National Salmon Fjords (NSF).
+The Norwegian Parliament, Stortinget, established in 2003 and 2007 a network of 52 National salmon rivers (NSR) and 29 National salmon fjords (NSF).

 The purpose of NSF and NSR is to give the most important salmon stocks in Norway special protection against possible negative impacts from certain activities in the rivers, and from salmon farming in the surrounding fjords and costal areas.

-In 14 of the 29 NSF farming of anadromous fish is prohibited, and existing farms in these fjords has to relocate and move out before 01.03.2011.
+In many of the 29 NSF farming of anadromous fish is prohibited, and existing farms in these fjords had to relocate and move out.

 In the reminder of the NSF no new farm sites can be localized and farming at existing sites is subject to restrictions.